 The downside?
 It needs some modifications to really shine - PIDs, OPV adjustment and so on - not to mention it's quite difficult to fit a scale and espresso cup within the confines of its stock drip tray.
 If you're buying used, make sure you know what year it was made too – machines from 2015-2018 manufactured in Europe should be avoided at all costs!

-Be aware that you won't be able to fit any espresso cups unless you modify the drip tray yourself, or buy one online!
+Be aware that you won't be able to fit all cups unless you modify the drip tray yourself, or buy one online!
 All in all, it's really worth considering if you're looking for an espresso machine - and prices depreciate rapidly so this should be a great pick up if on a budget.

 The espresso machine that never goes out of style - Rancillo Silvia!
 With their longstanding reputation, it's no wonder that this espresso maker has established itself as a favorite in espresso circles around the world!